devnte/DarkModePlus/README.md

 STEP 1:

 To begin, you need to ensure that you can inject CSS code into your current version of Discord.
-To do this you must locate the file titled `index.js` located at <User Directory>\AppData\Roaming\discord\0.0.298(or whatever the current version is)\modules\discord_rpc\ Open the index.js file with some kind of text editor such as Notepad++ or Sublime (Not the regular notepad application).
+To do this you must locate the file titled `index.js`.
+To do this, from windows, press your windows key and enter in %appdata%.
+From there you can locate the file by navigating to Roaming\discord\0.0.298(or whatever the current version is)\modules\discord_rpc\ Open the index.js file with some kind of text editor such as Notepad++ or Sublime (Not the regular notepad application).
 At the bottom of the code you will copy and paste the text found in the inject.js file (provided by Globi)

 STEP 2: